shoelace-style/shoelace/docs/getting-started/installation.md

 </script>
 ```

+Some components have dependencies that are automatically imported when you cherry pick.
+If a component has dependencies, they will be listed in the "Dependencies" section of the component's documentation.

 !> Never cherry pick components or utilities from `shoelace.js` as this will cause the browser to load the entire library.
 Instead, cherry pick from specific modules as shown above.

 !> You will see files named `chunk.[hash].js` in the `chunks` directory.
 Never import these files directly, as they are generated and change from version to version.